 Transcript layouts and emphasis, content, and quality of English vary by geography and even by University in some countries.
 Many documents supplied are “scans of photocopies”, which compromises quality and readability.

 Reduce cost and improve quality

-A solution was needed that allowed interpretation and pre-processing of applications to be done quickly and efficiently.
+An Application Processing solution was needed that allowed interpretation and pre-processing of applications to be done quickly and efficiently.
 The problem can be broken into to two parts.
 (1) Extracting the data into a usable format, and (2) making a decision by comparing the applicant data with the position requirements.
 These are distinct problems that require very different functionality.

-Currently it’s all manual
+Currently Application Processing is all manual

 The current approach for many Universities for processing these applications is entirely manual, very labour intensive and expensive.
 The staff undertaking the work are highly skilled and often have to work long hours at peak periods to deliver results, particularly for the start of term or academic year.

 Further complications include an expected 20% annual increase in the volume of applications and that most applications arrive within a two-month window.

 Ingest, interpret, and first triage